CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/core-api/unaligned-memory-access.rst

 When accessing N bytes of memory, the base memory address must be evenly divisible by N, i.e. addr % N == 0.

-When writing code, assume the target architecture has natural alignment requirements.

 In reality, only a few architectures require natural alignment on all sizes of memory access.
 However, we must consider ALL supported architectures;
 writing code that satisfies natural alignment requirements is the easiest way